paugier/piconumpy/README.md

 - Indexing
 - `len`

 A good acceleration by PyPy of our example would be a great proof that the scientific Python community has to invest time and energy on [HPy].

 In the script [bench_array1d.py](bench/bench_array1d.py), Transonic is used for the benchmark and comparison.
 With Transonic-Pythran, we typically get a 50 speedup compared to CPython (and ~400 versus PyPy, which is still very slow for such codes using Numpy).

-[bench/bench_array1d.py]: https://github.com/paugier/piconumpy/blob/master/bench/bench_array1d.py

 ## Install and run the benchmarks

-**Warning:** PicoNumpy now depends on HPy, which still has to be installed from the [Git repository](https://github.com/hpyproject/hpy).
+**Warning:** PicoNumpy depends on HPy >=0.9.0.
 For now, the installation is a bit more complex that what is described here (more about this [here](#more-precise-notes-on-how-to-install-and-run-the-benchmarks-with-PyPy)).

 `make` should install the package in editable mode. `cd bench; make` should run the benchmarks.
 For the benchmarks, Julia is used for a good comparison point so the command `julia` has to be available.

-For PyPy, the Makefiles are sensible to the environment variable `PYTHON`, so you could do:
+For PyPy, the Makefiles are sensible to the environment variable `PYTHON`, so you could
+do:

 ```bash
 export PYTHON=pypy3